louisbloom/telnet-gui/libtelnet-lisp/README.md

 ## Testing

-The project includes a comprehensive test suite.
+The project includes a test suite with automated validation.
 See [tests/README.md](tests/README.md) for details.

 ```bash
 # Run all tests